ghrcdaac/GHRC-Discover-Granules/README.md

  "batch_delay": 0
 }
 ```
+ - `cumulus_filter`: If set to `true` and the collection's duplicateHandling is set to `skip` GDG will attempt
+   to filter discovered granules against the cumulus database and only discover granules that do not exist.

  - `depth`: How far you want the recursive search to go from the starting URL.
 The search will look for granules in each level
 and traverse directories until there are no directories or depth is reached.
-This value is only applicable to http/https
-providers.
+This has no meaning for S3 providers.
 Note: The absolute value will be taken of this parameter so negative values are not intended to be used for upward traversal.

  - `force_replace`: This can be used to force Discover Granules to rediscover all granules even if previously discovered.
 The duplicateHandling flag being set to replace defaults to "skip" to handle reingesting previously discovered files that
 have been updated.
+This has no effect when using `cumulus_filter: true`

  - `dir_reg_ex`: Regular expression used to only search directories it matches

  - `file_reg_ex`: Regular expression used to only discover files it matches

- - `batch_limit`: Used to specify the size of the batches sent to QueueGranules when using the IsDone step in the DiscoverGranules workflow.
-Will default to 1000 if not provided.
-If you do not want to use batching provide a number larger than the expected number of granules to discover.
-This will effectively prevent batching.
-Note: this could cause memory issues for the DiscoverGranules or QueueGranules lambdas.
+ - `batch_limit`: Used to specify the size of the batches returned from the lambda.
+To take advantage of this the
+   workflow definition will need to be modified to include a choice step to ensure all the granules are discovered
+   and queued.
- - `batch_delay`: If this is provided, the workflow will transition into the `WaitStep` and wait for the specified duration before continuing to the next workflow step.
+ - `batch_delay`: If this is provided, the workflow can use a `WaitStep` and wait for the specified duration before continuing to the next workflow step.

 In order to match against specific granules the granuleIdExtraction value must be used.
 This is an example of a collection with the added block: